Vegan Mushroom Carnitas

 Orange, garlic, chili, a little cumin and coriander powders for that authentic flavor you expect.
-Perfect in a brown rice bowl, mixed with fajitas, roasted potatoes or in street style tacos for Taco Tuesday.
+Perfect in a brown rice pilaf bowl, mixed with fajitas, roasted potatoes or in street style tacos for Taco Tuesday.

-Topped with a little salsa verde or a drizzle of chimichurri sauce, these vegan carnitas are so good I might even make them for Christmas dinner!
+Topped with a little salsa verde or a drizzle of chimichurri sauce, these carnitas are so good I might even make them for Christmas dinner!

 Why we love these vegan carnitas:

 Porcini, king oyster mushrooms and even shiitakes shred very nice as well, so feel free to adapt this recipe with whatever is in season, having a moment and available in your region.
 Also make sure to try these divine Vegan Scallops made from King Oysters and our fan favorite tzatziki drizzled Gyros.

 - 1.5 lb chanterelle mushrooms ( you can substitute with oyster mushrooms, shiitake or unripe jackfruit )